 Niijaansinaanik Child and Family Services originally began in 1992 formerly known as Gzaa-Gaah-Naa-Nig Child and Family Services.
 There was a funding agreement between Gzaa-Gaah-Naa-Nig and the Ministry of Children and Youth Services from 1992 -1995.
 Due to a change in provincial government the funding was discontinued and the organization was forced to cease providing services.

-Capacity building began in January 2018 and the organization is currently in the process of completing the requirements needed to move forward with the designation process.
+Capacity building began in January 2018 and the organization completes the process of completing the requirements needed to move forward with the designation process.

 December 2018 also marked a historical accolade for the organization as it has received ministerial approval for a foster care license (Alternative Care).
-The organization will soon be conducting recruiting efforts to open Anishnaabe foster homes in the Anishinaabe territory.
+The organization will soon be conducting recruiting efforts to open Anishnaabe Alternative Care homes in the Anishinaabe territory.

 In the fall of 2018, consultation with Elders and language speakers found the agency to be given a new name as it moves forward to deliver culturally congruent services to community members.
 The agency is now known as Niijaansinaanik Child and Family Services which translates from Anishnabemowin to English as “Our Children”.